• Skip to primary navigation

 Callout 4: Cloud data server vector- What Happens if an Agent Completes CE Too Close to their Expiration Date?

-We can’t recall any situation where an agent’s renewal application wasn’t made available for more than three days after we reported the credits.
-For this reason, we recommend completing your CE at least three days prior to your license expiration date.
+We can’t recall any situation in which an agent’s renewal application wasn’t made available for more than three days after we reported the credits.
+For this reason, we recommend completing your CE at least three days before your license expiration date.

 Why Completing Insurance CE Early Matters

-Our goal is to provide you with the most helpful solutions for easily maintaining your insurance license.
-We hope this article was helpful to understanding the importance of completing your insurance CE in advance of your expiration date.
+Our goal is to provide you with the most helpful solutions for maintaining your insurance license easily.
+We hope this article was helpful in understanding the importance of completing your insurance CE in advance of your expiration date.
 With BetterCE, you can get your credits reported fast!
 Contact us for further assistance.
-We are here to help you meet your insurance requirements.
+We are here to assist you in meeting your insurance requirements.

 Featured: Map of Delaware- what are the late fees and penalties if I don't renew my Delaware insurance license on time?